Der-Henning/tgtg/README.md

 You can run the scanner manually if you need it, add it to your system startup or create a service.

+The executables for Windows and MacOS are not signed by Microsoft and Apple, which would be very expensive.
+On Mac you need to hold the control key while opening the file and on Windows you need to confirm the displayed dialog.

 ### Run with Docker

 My prefered method for servers using the pre build multi-arch linux images available on [Docker Hub](https://hub.docker.com/r/derhenning/tgtg).